andr1976/HydDown/docs/MANUAL.md

 - k is the thermal conductivity
 - $C_p$ is the heat capacity

-Here it is written in Cartesian coordinates, but for most applications to pressure equipment, cylindrical coordinates are applicable, at elast for the shell.
+Here it is written in Cartesian coordinates, but for most applications to pressure equipment, cylindrical coordinates are applicable, at least for the shell.
 To be solved the initial values and boundary values must be specified.
-In its present state HydDown does not include the unsteady heat tranfer model i.e. the assumption is that the temperature from outer to inner surface is uniform and equal to the average temperature.
+In its present state HydDown does not include the unsteady heat transfer model i.e. the assumption is that the temperature from outer to inner surface is uniform and equal to the average temperature.
 This is obviously a crude approaximation, but might be justified depending in the Biot number:

 $$ Bi = \frac{hL}{k} $$

 The Biot number is a simple measure of the ratio of the heat transfer resistances at the surface of a body to the inside of a body.
 The ratio gives an indication to which extent the temperature will vary in space (gradient) when the body is subject to a displacement in temeprature at the surface boundary layer.
 Striednig *et al.* [@STRIEDNIG] concluded that for a type I (steel) cylinder the Biot number was approx. 0.03 and hence the error in assuming a uniform temperature in the vessel wall was low.

 With a typical thermal conductivity of 45 $W/m K$ for steel and a heat transfer coefficient up to 600 $W/m^2 K$ [@woodfield] the Biot number for a vessel with a wall thichness of 2 cm is 0.27.
 This is significant higher that approximated by [@STRIEDNIG].
 Anyway, the Biot number is lower than 1, and the assumption of a uniform temperature is reasonable.
-However, for increased wall thicness, and/or for different materials with lower thermal conductivity the error may grow to an unacceptable level.
+However, for increased wall thickness, and/or for different materials with lower thermal conductivity the error may grow to an unacceptable level.

 ### Fire heat loads
-The heat transfer from the flame to the shell is modelled using the recommended approach from Scandpower [@scandpower].
-The heat transfer from the flame to the vessel shell is divided into radiation, convection and reradiation as seen in equation [@eq:flame].
+The heat transfer from the flame to the shell is modelled using the recommended approach from Scandpower [@scandpower] and API [@API521].
+The heat transfer from the flame to the vessel shell is divided into radiation, convection and reradiation as seen in equation [@Eq:flame].

 $$ q_f=\underbrace{{\alpha}_s \cdot {\varepsilon}_f \cdot \sigma \cdot T_f^4}_\text{Radiation}+\underbrace{h_f \cdot (T_f-T_s(t))}_\text{Convection}-\underbrace{{\varepsilon}_s \cdot \sigma \cdot T_s(t)^4 }_\text{Reradiation} $$ {#eq:flame}